Embroidery Cotton

 Uses

 The fibre has been used heavily in the textile industry, but that is just one tiny drop in the vast ocean of its use.
 Fisherman, for centuries, have used cotton to create nets that are strong, sturdy and have a number of strands of cotton intertwined to create something super-strong.
-Coffee filters also use cotton while tents also require cotton to ensure that they are light also look at, Wedding Calligraphy and breathable.
+Coffee filters also use cotton while tents also require cotton to ensure that they are light also see, Diecast Cars and breathable.
 They are also used to create paper that is loved by artists around the world.
 This form of paper is very sturdy and has the tendency to hold its contents, i.e. what is drawn on it, for a really long time because it doesn't disintegrate over time, unlike wood-pulp paper.

 Cotton is also quite a popular material in the bookbinding industry and is a major part of the cover that binds your books.
 The cotton fibre is more durable as compared to paper and, to a large extent, even cardboard.
 There was a time when fire-hoses were also made of cotton, a homage to the strength and durability of this fantastic fibre.